I have a particular interest in culture and history, especially the history of my home country, Ireland.

 How Is Dia de los Muertos Celebrated in Other Countries?

 The history and meaning of El Dia de los Muertos (the Day of the Dead) go back to before the Spanish Conquest.
 The festival, celebrated across Latin America on 2nd November, includes a mixture of indigenous Latin American and Christian beliefs.
-It has some similarities to Halloween, but is a unique festival with its own history and traditions, and it is celebrated in different ways in different countries.
+It has some similarities to Halloween but is a unique festival with its own history and traditions, and it is celebrated in different ways in different countries.

 History and Meaning of Dia de los Muertos

 People at this time believed a discontented spirit would return to haunt the family and would bring bad luck.
-This 'ancestor worship' as it is sometimes called was very important to indigenous civilizations like the Incas and Aztecs, as well as finding some expression also in the shamanistic belief-systems of the rainforest peoples.
+This 'ancestor worship', as it is sometimes called, was very important to indigenous civilizations like the Incas and Aztecs, as well as finding some expression also in the shamanistic belief systems of the rainforest peoples.
 There are still many popular ghost stories centred on the night before the day of the dead—much like the Halloween tradition of Europe and North America.

-How the Day of the Dead Is Celebrated in Different Parts of Latin America
+How It Is Celebrated in Different Parts of Latin America

 - Mexico has some of the most well-known and flamboyant 'Dia de los Muertos traditions'.
 These include wearing skull masks or painting the face to look like a skull.
 People also make 'sugar skulls'.
 The video above gives a great insight into Mexican celebrations at this time of year.

 - Brazil celebrates finados on 2nd November.
 Families get together to pray for loved ones who have died.
 Like other Latin American countries, the day is a positive expression of love for those who have passed on, and people visit the graves of relatives with flowers and candles.